GitauHarrison/notes/linode/buy_domain.md

 ![Save nameserver changes](/images/linode/buy_domain/save_nameserver_changes.png)

-Both Linode and Namecheap say that the changes I have made will take some time, usually 24 - 48 hours, to take effect.
+Both Linode and Namecheap say that the changes I have made will take some time, usually 24 - 48 hours, for the changes to apply.
 In computer jargon, this is known as a "DNS propagation delay".

 ### Use the DNS Manager to Add a New Record to Your Domain